Ashina-Kami/Ashina-Kami/README.md

 # Hi there 👋

 ## About Me
-I'm a selft-taught programmer passionate about security and low-level programming.
+I'm a self-taught programmer passionate about security and low-level programming.

 I have previously studied biotechnologies for 2 years where i worked with different type of bacteria and viruses.
 I also worked with animals (non-mammals are underestimated), manipulating dna and more.